gammazero/alog/README.md

 ### Philosophy

-The design philosophy also adheres to most of the idead in this discussion:
+The design philosophy also follows most of the ideas in this discussion:

 https://dave.cheney.net/2015/11/05/lets-talk-about-logging